Applying for asylum

 When to apply

-If you have valid reasons for seeking asylum, you must submit your application together with all your family members as soon as you arrive in Cyprus.
-If you entered Cyprus without authorisation or documents, you must present yourself to the authorities without undue delay.
-If you are already in Cyprus and are afraid to return to your country because of events that occurred since your departure, you can also apply for asylum.
+If you are already in Cyprus and are afraid to return to your country because of events that occurred after your departure, you can also apply for asylum.

-Whether you have arrived in Cyprus by choice, or unintentionally, you must apply for asylum in Cyprus once you are here, even if you intend to move on to another country under the Dublin Regulation.
+Whether you have arrived in Cyprus by choice or unintentionally, you must apply for asylum in Cyprus once you are here, even if you intend to move on to another country under the Dublin Regulation.

 Where to apply